pydicom/pynetdicom/docs/apps/echoscp.rst

 application can be used to verify basic DICOM connectivity.

-The following example shows what happens when it is started and receives a C-ECHO from a peer:
+The following example shows what happens when it is started and receives a C-ECHO request from a peer:
 ::

    user@host: echoscp 11112

 More information is available when a connection is received while running with the ``-v`` option:
 ::

     user@host: echoscp 11112 -v
     I: Association Received
-    I: Association Acknowledged
+    I: Association Accepted
     I: Received Echo Request (MsgID 1)
     I: Association Released

 When a peer AE attempts to send non C-ECHO message:
 ::

     user@host: echoscu 192.168.2.1 11112 -v
     I: Association Received
-    I: Association Acknowledged
+    I: Association Accepted
     I: Association Aborted

 Much more information is available when a connection is received while running with the ``-d`` option:
 ::

     user@host: echoscp 11112 -d
     D: $echosco.py v0.2.0 2016-03-15 $
     D: